 This may be obvious, but high-calorie deep-fried picks are not good picks for weight watchers, especially if they are fried again before being served.
-They may make your meal tastier and more exciting, but they’re just not worth the calories.
-For example a thin piece of fried bean curd skin comes in at 57.36 calories with 5.74g of fat.
+They may make your bowl of yong tau foo tastier and more exciting, but they’re just not worth the calories.
+For example, a thin piece of fried bean curd skin comes in at 57.36 calories with 5.74g of fat.
 Compared to a piece of bitter gourd with fish paste (9.43 calories, 0.21g fat), that’s six times the calories and almost 26 times the fat content!

 Go for fresh produce

 Leafy greens like nappa cabbage and kang kong are under 20 calories per 100g, a small tomato is just 16 calories, and shiitake mushrooms are around one calorie per piece.
-Load up on these nutritious and filling choices before picking other ingredients.
+Load up on these nutritious and filling choices before picking other yong tau foo ingredients.

 Avoid processed foods